kogakure/website-hugo-stefanimhoff.de/app/content/articles/2016-02-12-japanese-netflix-tv-show-underwear.md

 slug: japanese-netflix-tv-show-underwear
 author: Stefan Imhoff
 date: 2016-02-12T07:00:11+02:00
-description: 'Netflix released a new Japanese TV Show: Underwear (Atelier).
-I highly recommend this brilliant work about a young girl starting in an exclusive custom tailoring lingerie store in Toyko.'
+description: "Netflix released a new Japanese TV Show: Underwear (Atelier).
+I highly recommend this brilliant work about a young girl starting in an exclusive custom tailoring lingerie store in Toyko."
-og_image: 'assets/images/articles/2016/japanese-netflix-tv-show-underwear/netflix-underwear.jpg'
+og: "assets/images/articles/2016/japanese-netflix-tv-show-underwear/netflix-underwear.jpg"
-categories: ['film']
+categories:
+  - "film"
 ---

 From time to time – but not very often – a TV Show gets released, which really surprises me.
 This happened last time in 2007 with _Pushing Daisies_, where I loved everything: the story, the actors, the sets, every dialog.
 And now it happened again.
 I have a new favorite TV Show: [Underwear](http://www.imdb.com/title/tt4790548/) (_Underwear_).